Tyler Ritter

-Tyler David Thomas Ritter (born January 31, 1985) is an American actor who starred as Ronny McCarthy of The McCarthys.
+Tyler David Thomas Ritter (born January 31, 1985) is an American actor who starred as Ronny McCarthy on The McCarthys.

 Early life

 Ritter is the son of actor John Ritter and brother of actor Jason Ritter.
 His grandfather was country singer Tex Ritter, who died a decade before Tyler was born.
-He grew up in Los Angeles.
-Despite having acted in high school plays and student films, following his father's unexpected death in 2003, he originally decided not to pursue acting professionally.
+He grew up in Los Angeles, and despite having acted in high school plays and student films, following his father's unexpected death in 2003, he decided not to pursue acting professionally.
 After graduating from the University of Pennsylvania in 2007, he worked for three years as a teacher in Argentina.
 At the age of 25, he made the decision to return to Los Angeles and pursue an acting career.

 Career

 After featuring in guest roles on Modern Family and Grey's Anatomy, Ritter landed his first starring role on the 2014 sitcom The McCarthys, playing Ronny McCarthy, the openly gay son in a family of six.
 Ritter has discussed in interviews the bittersweet nature of his casting, with regard to the death of his father.

 In 2015, Ritter was cast in NCIS as Abby Sciuto's brother Luca, appearing in both an episode of NCIS and NCIS: New Orleans.